 Although many people worry about traveling in the winter season, there are many things to do in Barcelona in December – especially if you enjoy Christmas festivities!… Read the rest

 Twice before we have visited Madrid on quick, less-than-24-hour layovers.
-Both times, we dashed through the city to see as many sights in Madrid as we could.
-On this trip we had more time – but still only two days – and we were anxious to show our visiting friends to the best sights in Madrid.… Read the rest
+Both times, we dashed through the city to see the sights of Madrid as quickly as we could.
+On our most recent trip with friends we had more time – but still only 2 days in Madrid – and we were anxious to show our visiting friends to the best sights in Madrid.… Read the rest

-As we wandered the streets of Seville’s neighborhoods, it became evident that the tapas bars in Seville, Spain, both classic and trendy, are part of the city’s charm.
+As we wandered the streets of the neighborhoods in Seville, Spain, it became evident that the tapas bars in Seville, both classic and trendy, are part of the city’s beauty.
 People gathered around outdoor tables and squeezed their way into small Seville bars.
 As we were in search of the best tapas in Seville, we eagerly joined the crowds to sample the fare.… Read the rest

 We only had two full days in Seville, Spain but we quickly got ourselves acquainted with the atmospheric town.
-Visiting actual sights – which there aren’t that many of – wasn’t of high importance to us as we preferred to enjoy the ambiance of the timeworn neighborhoods in Seville.… Read the rest
+In addition to seeking out the Seville sights – we made time to enjoy the ambiance of the time-worn neighborhoods in Seville.… Read the rest